 March 1650: In a last effort to regain power by military means, Charles II seeks help from the Marquis of Montrose, who lands in Orkney with 500 Scandinavian mercenaries before moving on to Caithness, reinforced by Orcadian volunteers.

-25 April 1650: At the Battle of Carbisdale, near Bonar Bridge, Montrose is defeated with heavy losses by a much smaller Covenanter force under Colonel Strachan.
+27 April 1650: At the Battle of Carbisdale, near Bonar Bridge, James Graham, 1st Marquess of Montrose is defeated with heavy losses by a much smaller Covenanter force under Colonel Strachan.
 Montrose escapes north west until he is tricked into captivity at Ardveck Castle, on the shore of Loch Assynt.

 23 June 1650: Charles II lands at Garmouth in Morayshire after sailing from the Netherlands and evading the English ships trying to intercept him.
 Charles signed the Covenant and the Solemn League immediately after coming ashore.